Damovisa/imagecontest/README.md

 ## What if I find a bug!?

-Dont' worry - there are bugs, and they're meant to be there, so they probably won't be fixed.
+Don't worry - there are bugs, and they're meant to be there, so they probably won't be fixed.

 Wow, as a developer, it's amazing to be able to say that.